LeoDaDoe/VM_studio/README.md

 The projects idea was to make a mock application to manage virtual machine nodes.
 Data would be externally sent to a SQL server and fetched into the application using EF6 to be shown for the user.
-The initial version of the project was partialy completed using:
+The initial version of the project was partially completed using:
 - Java;
 - Java Spring;
 - JavaFX;
 - Hibernate;

 during the "Programming technologies" module at my university.

 # Core tasks: